-25 September 2019, Cloth Hall, Leeds
+25 September 2019, Cloth Hall Court, Leeds

-With application to agricultural land considered the best practicable environmental option for many biological materials, and renewed interest in diverting these materials from landfill to anaerobic digestion and composting, there are ever-increasing opportunities for odour-based conflict – whether from point or diffuse sources.
+With application to agricultural land considered to be the best practicable environmental option for many biological materials, and renewed interest in diverting these materials from landfill to anaerobic digestion and composting, there are ever-increasing opportunities for odour-based conflict – whether from point or diffuse sources.

 If you are interested in exhibiting at or sponsoring the event please get in touch with Clare: t.
 01924 257891, e. email@example.com